prody/ProDy/doc/reference/usage/nmd-format.rst

 NMD files (extension :file:`.nmd`) are plain text files that contain at least normal mode and system coordinate data.

+NMD files can be visualized using :ref:`nmwiz`.
+ProDy functions :func:`~prody.dynamics.writeNMD` and :func:`~prody.dynamics.parseNMD` can be used to read and write NMD files.

 Data fields
 ===============================================================================